 13. Horror of Dracula (1958)

-Christopher Lee’s portrayal of the blood-thirsty count remains one of the most iconic till date.
-His Dracula is a seductive monster and the movie itself has heavy sexual undertones but makes way for frequent and unexpected bursts of violence and gore.
+Christopher Lee’s portrayal of the blood-thirsty count remains one of the most iconic performances till date.
+His Dracula is a seductive monster and the movie itself has heavy sexual undertones, but makes way for frequent and unexpected bursts of violence and gore.
 The screenplay is a condensed version of Bram Stoker’s original book and the popular theatre adaptation.
-Probably the first time cinema audiences saw blood so red—dripping from the Count’s fangs, and reflected again in his crimson bloodshot eyes.
+This was probably the first time cinema audiences saw blood so red, dripping from the Count’s fangs, and reflected again in his crimson bloodshot eyes.
 The film also features Peter Cushing in another iconic performance as Van Helsing.

 Read More: Best Zombie Movies of All Time